2022 Illinois House of Representatives election

-The 2022 elections for the Illinois House of Representatives occurred on Tuesday, November 8, 2022, to elect representatives from all 118 Representative districts in the Illinois House of Representatives.
+The 2022 elections for the Illinois House of Representatives were held on Tuesday, November 8, 2022, to elect representatives from all 118 Representative districts in the Illinois House of Representatives.
 The primary election occurred on Tuesday, June 28, 2022.
-The winners of this election will serve in the 103rd General Assembly, with seats apportioned among the state based on the 2020 United States census.
-The Democratic Party has held a House majority since 1997.
+The winners of this election would serve in the 103rd General Assembly, with seats apportioned among the state based on the 2020 United States census.
+The Democratic Party had held a House majority since 1997.
+92 Democratic candidates; 104 Republican candidates and one independent candidate ran for a house seat.
 The inauguration of the 103rd General Assembly occurred on Wednesday, January 11, 2023.

-The elections for Illinois United States Senator (Class III), Illinois's 17 congressional districts, Illinois Governor and Lieutenant Governor, Illinois Executive positions, and the Illinois Senate were held on this date.

-The Republican Party needed to flip control of 15 seats to earn a majority in the Illinois House, but Democrats ended up picking up 5 seats.
+Democrats flipped seven seats and Republicans flipped two seats, which resulted in the Democrats' net gain of five seats, increasing their supermajority to 78 out of 118 seats.